Manage Locks for Restricting Configuration Changes

 that administrators initiate the commits.
 For details, see Panorama Commit, Validation, and Preview Operations.

-or config lock that an administrator set locally on that firewall.
+lock that an administrator set locally on that firewall.

 View details about current locks.